Team STARS

 Education Director

-Leslie has been a recipient of numerous grant awards and is adept at operating various telescopes and related technologies.
-She has extensive experience in the fields of astrophysics and astronomy and brings her love of education to our team.
+Leslie has been a recipient of several grant awards, co-author of several papers, still is teaching part-time and publishing with her students, and is adept at operating various telescopes and related technologies.
+She has extensive experience in the fields of astrophysics and astronomy and brings her love of the night sky, public outreach in science and education to our team.

 Director